achavezz/odin-recipes/README.md

 # odin-recipes
-HTML website to display different receipts of popular foods
+HTML website to display different receipts of some of my favorite foods